 CNS hyperexcitability due to increased AMPA receptor activities is a potential side effect of Ampakines.
 Low-impact and high-impact are the two main classifications for Ampakines.
 Low-impact Ampakines may cause lower hyper-excitability compared to high-impact Ampakines.
 High-impact Ampakines are more potent, but low-impact offer a broader therapeutic window(1)

-.
 Overall, few side effects have been determined.
 Reports vary based on the Ampakine consumed and the individual.
 However, headaches, impaired episodic memory, and nausea are on the list of potential side effects of Ampakines.
+In some instances, you can reduce headache severity and frequency with choline supplementation.
+Commonly used and practical solutions are Huperzine A (an acetylcholinesterase inhibitor) and Alpha GPC, which works by enhancing acetylcholine synthesis.

 Several types of Ampakines exist in the new world of brain boosting supplements.
 This post covers research on many of the Ampakines investigated in various models of cognitive impairment.
 We will discuss the underlying mechanisms of function of some of these Ampakines.

 , similar in structure to, and four times more potent than Piracetam.
 Sunifiram has been shown to enhance cognition in rodents partaking in the Morris water maze (MWM) or Morris water navigation task(2)